-** Peppermint – Avoid use during pregnancy/lactating, or if on homeopathic remedies.
+** Peppermint – Avoid use during pregnancy/lactating, or if on homoeopathic remedies.
 Avoid use in children under 5.
 Use low doses, it’s a very cooling oil and strong.
 May irritate the skin.
-It is a stimulant, so do not add to the bath before bed.
+It is a stimulant, so do not add it to the bath before bed.
 Safe all around for inhaling.
 Peppermint is very potent and stimulating, avoid use for a relaxing bath and never use more than 1-2 drops **

 ** Tea Tree – Avoid up to the age of 5.
 Can irritate the skin and be very drying on its own **